FS > M.A.Y.B.E.

 • We are not limited to a personality-by-personality or function-by-function approach to life.
 New and helpful perspectives and tools can be developed as needed.

-Filed in: Relationships /78/ | ISTP /1/ | ISFJ /6/ | INFP /3/
+Filed in: Relationships /78/ | ISTP /1/ | INFP /3/ | ISFJ /6/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Wuatest."
-Pretty sure it has to do with extreme weather conditions.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Cainning."
+I think this is related to undercooked food.

 ·